-Employment in the chemical dependency counseling field is steadily growing.
+Chemical Dependency Studies(Wenatchee, Omak) Employment in the chemical dependency counseling field is steadily growing.
 Social service, health, and corrections agencies require staff members to obtain training and certification in this field.
-WVC’s two-year associate of technical sciences degree program in chemical dependency studies meets the needs of those already working with alcoholism and drug abuse clients, those aspiring to be certified chemical dependency counselors and those enrolled in a health-occupation program.
+WVC’s two-year associate of technical sciences degree in chemical dependency studies meets the needs of those already working with alcoholism and drug abuse clients, those aspiring to be certified chemical dependency counselors and those enrolled in a health-occupation program.

-Medical assistants support doctors in many ways, including patient care and help with administration of the medical office.
-WVC offers a certificate of completion in this four-quarter, limited-enrollment program available on the Wenatchee campus.
-The program will be offered on both campuses (Wenatchee & Omak) for students applying to the fall-start 2013 cohort.
+Medical Assistant(Wenatchee) Medical assistants support doctors in many ways, including patient care and help with administration of the medical office.
+WVC offers a four-quarter certificate of completion.

-Medical laboratory technicians (MLTs) perform a variety of scientific laboratory procedures that aid in the detection, diagnosis, and treatment of disease.
-In addition to employment in medical laboratories, graduates pursue positions in research, industry, and veterinary laboratories, and medical and equipment sales.
-WVC offers an associate of technical sciences degree in medical laboratory technology and an associate of technical sciences regional program.
-WVC's eight-quarter MLT program is available in a variety of locations in Eastern Washington.
+Medical Laboratory Technology(Wenatchee, Omak, Regional Sites) Medical laboratory technicians perform a variety of scientific laboratory procedures that aid in the detection, diagnosis, and treatment of disease.
+In addition to employment in medical laboratories, graduates pursue positions in research, veterinary laboratories, and medical and equipment sales.
+WVC's five-quarter associate of technical sciences degree is available in a variety of locations in eastern Washington.

-The nursing assistant program at WVC provides the basics in care-giving skills for entry-level employment in health care.
-Upon completion of this one-quarter program, students are eligible to take the certification examination for nursing assistants.
+Nursing Assistant(Wenatchee, Omak) The nursing assistant program provides the basics in care-giving skills for entry-level employment in health care.
+Upon completion of this one-quarter certificate, students are eligible to take the certification examination for nursing assistants.
 Successful completion of this program satisfies one of the prerequisites for the nursing program.

-The registered nurse is a vital leader on the health care delivery team.
-Individuals interested in this field may seek a certificate of completion for the practical nursing program and an associate degree for the registered nursing program.
-Completion of the first year of the associate degree program entitles the student to take the licensure examination for practical nursing (LPN).
-Completion of the two-year program entitles the student to take the licensure examination for registered nursing (RN).
-As of September 1, 2011 the Spring Start Nursing Cohort of 2014 will be suspended until further notice.
+Nursing (Wenatchee, Omak) The registered nurse is a vital leader on the health care delivery team.
+Completion of the first four-quarters of the associate degree program entitles students to take the licensure examination for practical nursing (LPN).
+Completion of the final three-quarters entitles students to take the licensure examination for registered nursing (RN).

-Radiology is part of the broad discipline of diagnostic imaging used in the prevention, diagnosis, and treatment of diseases.
-Radiologic Technologists use imaging technologies to assist physicians in diagnosing injury and disease, as well as monitoring the efficacy of treatment.
-WVC offers an associate of technical sciences degree program in Radiologic Technology.
+Radiologic Technology(Wenatchee) Radiology is part of the broad discipline of medical diagnostic imaging used in the prevention, diagnosis, and treatment of diseases.
+Radiologic technologists use imaging technologies to assist physicians and mid-level providers in diagnosing injury and disease, as well as monitoring the efficacy of treatment.
+WVC offers an eight-quarter associate of technical sciences degree.